Top Reasons The Bailiwick of Ennerdale is the Rembrandt of All Liberty's and English

 Ennerdale is unique because it is not simply a Norman or medieval construct.
 It is a Celtic tribal territory, a Saxon manor, a Viking dale, and a royal

-Ennerdale one of the few manors in England that can truthfully be described as a jurisdiction and estate of
+makes Ennerdale one of the few manors in England that can truthfully be described as a jurisdiction and

 sovereignty.